nidza07/nidza07.github.io/QC-docs/general usage.md

 ### Audio and text-to-speech
 In this menu, you can customize various audio settings.
-//Todo: Suggest renaming this to audio as it has no speech settings anymore

 #### Sound volume
 This option will display your sound volume.
 X will be replaced by the current percentage.
 You can  press left or right arrows to change the volume here.